tarhakobian/RewardsProgram/Readme.md

     Create a new PostgreSQL database.
     Update the database connection details in the application.yml file.
     Run the Flyway migration to set up the database schema.
     The migration scripts are located in the src/main/resources/db/migration directory.

 ## **Rewards Calculation**

 The rewards calculation feature is implemented in the RewardService class.
-In addition, there is a main method in the class that can be used to quickly check the functionality of the rewards calculation.

 The rewards calculation feature uses a PostgreSQL function calculate_rewards_points to count the number of points for each purchase.
 The SQL script for the function is located in the src/main/resources/db/migration/V2__RewardsFunction.sql